AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 The replication strategy is  `Transactional Replication`_ in which a snapshot of the database is copied from master (publisher) to client (subscriber).
-The publisher then sends a copy of each transaction that occurs on the publisher to the each subscriber, so that the subscriber dtabases can be kept in sync with the publisher in near real time.
+The publisher then sends a copy of each transaction that occurs on the publisher to the each subscriber, so that the subscriber databases can be kept in sync with the publisher in near real time.
 It is not necessary to publish the entire database, in fact we will only publish the table necessary for GIS visualization.
 Other database information must be obtained by connecting to the master database.

 Setting up the publisher and subscriber databases for transactional replication is clearly described in the `Microsoft Replication Tutorial`_.
-The documentation that is provided here is mearly a summary for those who are already familar with the process.
+The documentation that is provided here is merely a summary for those who are already familiar with the process.

 Any version os SQL Server except Express or Compact 3.5 SP2 can be a publisher.
 Any version of SQL Server except SQL Server Compact 3.5 SP2 can be a subscriber.